mayamcdougall/NotePaper/README.md

 Folder names will be automatically converted into Title Case (allowing you to use lowercase folder names) and any underscores "&#95;" will be converted to spaces.
 This name converting scheme is hard-coded at the moment, but I will likely add customization in the future.

 * This feature is labeled as **Experimental** due to one major bug: The menus it generates often get rendered underneath other widgets on default theme.
 Themes that do not use Transformations on widgets (such as SideBar), do not suffer from this issue.
 This is really the only issue I've found with it, and the only thing keeping me from labeling it "Stable".
 If this issue doesn't effect your use-case, feel free to try it out.
+Also, the issue only really becomes apparent on the menus because they float over the other widgets.
+If you only have one level of folders inside your content folder, this feature should work just fine for you.
 	* The issue is caused due to how browsers render Transformations (of the Sticky Notes), pulling them out of the regular z-index context.
 	* There is a partial workaround coded, but at the moment it's only working in Firefox.